freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 07/13/2023 [The Highest of Stakes Official Trailer](https://www.youtube.com/watch?v=KtfjEg_ou6c) | The new crypto king or billion dollar conman?

 + 06/23/2023 From the founder: I went on Twitter today after 3 weeks and it's a bunch of losers and crybabies.
 Buy the dip.
 Stop buying the top.

 + 06/09/2023 "The price is down so it must be a scam" No, it's an opportunity to get a discount.
 "The best time to buy is _____________"